spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ...
 ```

-### Files referenced via HOCON configurations

-In the case of a HOCON configuration file referencing a file, this can be included in the docker image or via
+A few Streaming configuration files reference files (for example trust store).
+These can be included in
-a ConfigMap in the same was as above.
+the docker image or via a ConfigMap in the same was as above.

-### Upgrades

 Kubernetes ConfigMaps are global, so when upgrading with different configurations in ConfgMaps, it is recommended to
 include a version with the map name :